Glen Canyon Dam: Later history

-The 1983 floods
+1983 floods

 During the El Niño winter of 1982–1983, the Bureau of Reclamation predicted an average runoff for the Colorado River basin based on snowpack measurements in the Rocky Mountains.
-However, snowfall during April and May was exceptionally heavy; this combined with a sudden rise in temperatures and unusual rainstorms in June to produce major flooding across the western United States.
+Snowfall during April and May was exceptionally heavy; this combined with a sudden rise in temperatures and unusual rainstorms in June to produce major flooding across the western United States.
 With Lake Powell nearly full, the USBR did not have enough time to draw down the reservoir to accommodate extra runoff.
 By mid-June, water was pouring into Lake Powell at over 120000 cuft/s.
 Even with the power plant and river outlet works running at full capacity, Lake Powell continued to rise to the point where the spillways had to be opened.
 Other than a brief test in 1980, this was the only time the spillways had ever been used.

 At the beginning of June, dam operators opened the gates on the left spillway, sending 10000 cuft/s, less than one-tenth of capacity, down the tunnel into the river below.
 After a few days, the entire dam suddenly began to shake violently.
-The spillway was closed down for inspections and workers discovered that the flow of water was causing cavitation – the explosive collapse of vacuum pockets in water moving at high speed – which was damaging the concrete lining and eroding the rock spillway tunnels from the upper ends of the diversion tunnels, which connect to the bottom of the reservoir.
+The spillway was closed down for inspections and workers discovered that the flow of water was causing cavitation—the explosive collapse of vacuum pockets in water moving at high speed—which was damaging the concrete lining and eroding the rock spillway tunnels from the upper ends of the diversion tunnels, which connect to the bottom of the reservoir.
 This was rapidly being destroyed by the cavitation and it was feared that a connection would be made to the bottom of Lake Powell, compromising the dam's foundation and causing the dam to fail.